garvdev/garvdev/0.GarveyChan_T1A2/readme.md

 These change decisions were made due to time restrictions during implementation, diminishing returns on effort, and further UI/UX considerations.
 Forgoing JavaScript for this assignment was a self-imposed rule in order to force myself to seek out and explore the full potential of HTML/CSS to entrench my understanding of its capabilities.

 There is also plenty of scope for **code refactoring**.
 This is because a bulk of the website was planned and built before I fully understood the complexities of responsive design elements and the interactions between box models and flexboxes.
 A large number of the final design tweaks have been applied as 'band-aid solutions' rather than through refinement of the underlying styling roots.
-Given more time, I would rebuild the website from the ground up using **Grids**, develop better **cascading hiearchies** to align with more **structured and distinct HTML components**, implement better **naming conventions** and aim for a more modern 'flat' **aesthetic**.
+Given more time, I would rebuild the website from the ground up using **Grids**, develop better **cascading hierarchies** to align with more **structured and distinct HTML components**, implement better **naming conventions** and aim for a more modern 'flat' **aesthetic**.

 ### Functionality / Features